bcaramiaux/ofxGVF/puredata/README.md

-GVF - Max/MSP object
+GVF - PureData object
 ===

-Sources to compile a MaxMSP object using the GVF library.
+Sources to compile a PureData object using GVF.
 The object allows for realtime gesture recognition and variations estimation (such as scale, speed, ...)

 Compiling
 ===

-We provide a Xcode project for compiling the object.
-The Xcode project is located in
+We provide a Makefile for compiling the object.
+Open a Terminal session, go to this folder and type:

-projects/gvf

-It is called gvf.xcodeproj.
-The object will be generated in the build/ folder.
+make

+(Note: warnings are displayed in the terminal).

+The object will be generated in a folder corresponding to your platform in the Build/ directory.
+For instance, compiling the object on a Mac OSX will create a Darwin/ directory with the gvf.pd_darwin object inside (note that this folder might already exist).

 Installing
 ===

-Once built, run Max MSP, go to the Menu

-Options -> File Preferences

-Add the path to the gvf.mxo object.
+Once built, create a gvf folder in your home Library/pd or pdextended.
+Copy the gvf pd object inside plus the gvf-meta.pd patch.

-Open the help patch gvf.maxhelp in the build/ folder
+Run Pure Data and open the help patch gvf-help.pd

 Credits